 This African cichlid is a vibrant addition to an aquarium with its striking blue color.
 It is sometimes called the Electric Blue Hap or the Hap Ahli.

-This almost always results in territorialism and fighting, particularly between males.
+They are too similar in color and form.
+So this almost always results in territorialism and fighting, particularly between males.

 The distinguishing feature of the Electric Yellow is its bright yellow coloring, accented by stark black on the tips of its fins.
 It also has a notably long dorsal fin, which runs the entirety of its body.